robdevops/check_socks/README.md

 2
 ```

-The SOCKS server has hung, or a firewall drops the connection:
+The SOCKS server has hung, or a firewall drops the connection, or there is a routing problem:
 ```
 /usr/local/bin/check_socks -H 10.0.0.1 -p 1080
 netcat: connect to 10.0.0.1 port 1080 (tcp) timed out: Operation now in progress